-This group is fairly new but nearing 500 members with informative posts every day!
-This group was started by a good friend of ours, where the goal is to create a group- where we can discuss different breeding strategies and post pictures of the results of our breeding programs without worrying about stepping on any toes.
+This page is a new page started by us, where the goal is to create a group- where we can discuss different breeding strategies and post pictures of the results of our breeding programs without worrying about stepping on any toes.
 There is no interested in giving anyone a hard time or creating drama.
 Its a forum where we can share breeding philosophies without judgment or ties to a breed association!
 We hope you will consider Joining the Group, we promise you won't be disappointed!

 In 2014 our trailer got a makeover!

 In September 2014 at the All-American Dairy Show/PA State Jr. Show our middle child, Millena (Lena) ran against 3 other contestants in her age group -in an interview for the title of "Pennsylvania Brown Swiss Princess"